 Sunrise / Early Morning – the best way in my opinion to avoid the crowds is to head there for sunrise or soon after.
 Anytime before 9AM or so I would say you have a good chance to have little to no people around.
 Once you hit mid morning, you will have more and more people coming along.

 As you can see in my photos, I headed to the Brooklyn Bridge for sunrise and spent a couple hours walking the bridge in both directions.
 I would highly recommend if you are up for it.

 Sunset / Evening –the crowds will subside as you get later on in the day and approach sunset / nighttime.
-I would still expect there to be people around sunset, but not nearly the crowd compared to mid afternoon.
+I would still expect there to be people around sunset at the Brooklyn Bridge, but not nearly the crowd compared to mid afternoon.

 Weekday – no matter what time you decide to go, coming on a weekday will almost certainly be less crowded than the weekend.
 Not only will you have the usual tourist crowd on the weekend but you will also have all the locals, who want to enjoy the walk themselves.